Sparse Approximate Inference for Spatio-Temporal Point Process Models: Experiments

 \subsubsection{Learning conflict dynamics from the AWD}

-In the context of conflict, the dynamic behaviour of events is usually extracted from the data by gridding the domain of interest in space and time and carrying out an empirical study on the events \emph{per se}, for example by analysing the pattern of boxes which contain at least one event at two consecutive time frames \cite{Baudains_2013, Schutte_2011}.
-Unfortunately, due to an explicit reliance on the use of multiple observations to obtain a reliable estimator, these methods are only able to provide global assessments of the dynamics, i.e.~assert whether phenomena such as escalation or relocation are present everywhere on average.
+In the context of conflict, the dynamic behaviour of events is usually extracted from the data by gridding the domain of interest in space and time and carrying out an empirical study on the events \emph{per se}.
+For example, one could analyse the pattern of cells which contain at least one event at two consecutive time frames \citep{Baudains_2013, Schutte_2011}.
+Unfortunately, due to an explicit reliance on the use of multiple observations to obtain a reliable estimator, these methods are only able to provide global assessments of the dynamics, that is, assert whether phenomena such as escalation or relocation are present everywhere on average.
 Here, on the other hand, we can provide spatially-resolved maps of conflict patterns and, moreover, are able to assign a probability to the presence or absence of dynamics.

-The most important phenomena considered are containment (events repeat in the same location), escalation (events repeat and also spill into surrounding areas), and relocation (events move from one area to the next).
+The most important phenomena considered here are containment (events repeat in the same location), escalation (events repeat and also spill over into surrounding areas), and relocation (events move from one area to the next).
 All of these contagion phenomena may be interpreted directly from our posterior beliefs on $\vect{A}$ and the diagonal elements of $\vect{Q}$.
-For example, a vertex with low values of $q_{ii}$ and $\vect{a}_{\cdot,j}$ is indicative of an area where events do occur, but do not escalate or diffuse to surrounding areas.
-On the other hand large values in $\vect{a}_{i, \cdot}$ are indicative of an area that is susceptible to nearby conflict events whilst large values for $\vect{a}_{\cdot, j}$ are indicative of an area that is a large potential contributor to conflict contagion.
+For example, a vertex with low values of $q_{ii}$ and low values for the elements in its respective column in $\vect{A}$, is indicative of an area where events do occur, but that do not escalate or diffuse to surrounding areas.
+On the other hand, large values in $\vect{a}_{i}$ are indicative of an area that is susceptible to nearby conflict events whilst large values in a column of $\vect{A}$ are indicative of an area that is a large potential contributor to conflict contagion.